Large Scale Response of Gapless $1d$ and Quasi-$1d$ Systems: Introduction

 The paper is organized as follows.
 In Section \ref{sec:1d} we introduce the setting for one-dimensional fermions; we introduce the class of models we consider, we define the current and density operators, and we recall the rigorous Wick rotation of \cite{GLMP}.
 In Section \ref{sec:main1d} we state our main result for one-dimensional fermions, Theorem \ref{thm:main1d}, that gives an explicit expression for the full response of the density and of the current operator on large scales.
 In Section \ref{sec:proof1d} we discuss the proof of Theorem \ref{thm:main1d}.
 Finally, in Section \ref{sec:2d} we discuss the extension of Theorem \ref{thm:main1d} to the case of edge transport in two-dimensional topological insulators.
 Our main result here is Theorem \ref{thm:main2d}, that gives the explicit expression of the large-scale response of the system, and in particular proves the quantization of the edge conductance.

 \paragraph{Acknowledgements.} M. P. and H. P. S. acknowledge support by the European Research Council through the ERC-StG MaMBoQ, n.
 802901.
 M. P. acknowledges support from the MUR, PRIN 2022 project MaIQuFi cod.
 20223J85K3.
 This work has been carried out under the auspices of the GNFM of INdAM.
+We thank the anonymous referees for valuable comments.